afroisalreadyinu/miniboss/README.md

 - **`image`**: Container image of the service.
 Must be non-empty.
 You can use a repository URL here; if the image is not locally available, it will be pulled.
+  You are highly advised to specify a tag, even if it's `latest`, because otherwise miniboss will not be able to identify which container image was used for a service, and start a new container each time.
+If the tag of the `image` is `latest`, and the `build_from` directory option is specified, the container image will be built each time the service is started.

 - **`dependencies`**: A list of the dependencies of a service by name.
 If there are any invalid or circular dependencies, an error will be raised.